 Time and Place for the Performance of the Marriage

-The Act, clearly specifies the ‘time’ and the ‘place’ for the performance of marriage.
-Time for performing of marriage rituals has been fixed to six in the morning and seven in the evening and the place where the marriage is to be performed is a Church.
+The Act clearly specifies the ‘time’ and the ‘place’ for the performance of the marriage.
+The time for performing marriage rituals has been fixed to six in the morning and seven in the evening and the place where the marriage is to be performed is a Church.
 The Clergy of the Church, under special exemptions, are given the flexibility of the time and place for performing the marriage.

 An application for registration of marriage is made by the parties to the concerned authority in whose Jurisdiction either party has been residing.
 The Registrar who was present and performed the marriage of the couple then registers the marriage in the Marriage Register.
 The acknowledgement slip of the registration is signed by both the parties to the marriage and by their witnesses.
 The slip is then attached to the register as proof that the marriage was registered.
 These acknowledgement slips are transferred at the end of each month to the Registrar General of Births, Deaths and Marriages.
 Indian Christian marriages can further be endorsed under a special provision with only a month’s prior notice, under the Special Marriage Act of 1954.
 This Act provides for solemnization of a marriage as well as registration by a Marriage Officer/Registrar between people of any religion such as Jewish, Hindu, Christian and so on.